 We were able to pick up an RV that had a blown motor cheaply.
 We pounced on it because of our plans.

-The first question is whether we will stay in the rent house we are currently in or live in our RV while we build at this point?
+The first question was whether we would stay in the rental house we were currently in or live in our RV while we build at that point?

 It’s an old trailer that mother nature has been in the process of reclaiming for quite some time now.
 It has to go.
 There is no saving it.

 Not everything is going to be a loss, however.

 The man who used to live here did tire repairs.
 This was the little shop he used to repair those tires.
 Soon it might be a coop with a covered area and chicken runs that I can see from the front of the house once it’s built to keep an eye on the girls.

 The moment I saw this and went inside, I knew what I wanted to use it for.
 I rarely stake claim to things without Daryl and me forging a plan together, but I knew that this would be the future home for our chickens with some cleanup and TLC!